 Martin is a Registered Social Worker with experience of working with adults with mental health problems in a community mental health team and adults with a learning disability in supported living environments.
-He is currently a Reader in Social Work at the University of York where he is also Director of the International Centre for Mental Health Social Research and academic lead for Making Research Count (York).
-He collaborates with researchers in Australia, the US, India and Europe to design and evaluate social interventions for people with mental health problems which aim to improve social connectivity and well-being.
+He is a Professor in Social Work at the University of York where he is also Director of the International Centre for Mental Health Social Research.
+His research focuses on the design and evaluation of social interventions for people with mental health problems which aim to improve well-being and social outcomes.
 He draws upon his research in his teaching with social work students and qualified practitioners undertaking post-qualifying awards.
 He is committed to improving the quality and rigour of social work research to produce better evidence to inform practitioners and improve outcomes for the people they work with.
 He is also passionate about ensuring that social work practice and research remain closely connected.

 Martin Webber takes on a systematic review about choice and decision-making in health and social care by people with disabilities and long term conditions and, among other things, finds relevant evidence for personalisation and inspection.

 Martin Webber looks at a rare social work randomised controlled trial (RCT) on relationship training for practitioners working with children and families and finds that even findings from a study using ‘gold standard’ research methodology have to be carefully examined for reliability.